alotaibin/multivariateEGPD/README.md

 - `intermediates/` – intermediate objects generated from the code,
 - `sh/` – shell scripts, including the main replication script.

 The main replication script is `run.sh`, invoked using `bash run.sh` from the top level of this repository.
-The replication script will automatically train the neural networks, generate estimates/samples from both the neural and likelihood-based estimators/samplers, and populate the `img` folder with the figures and results of the manuscript.
+The replication script will automatically train the neural networks, generate estimates/samples from both the neural and likelihood-based estimators/samplers, data application results, and populate the `Figures` folder with the figures and results of the manuscript.

 Note that the nature of our experiments means that the run time for reproducing the results of the manuscript can be moderate (on the order of several hours).